quocthanh2694/micro-fe-web-component-build-library/README.md

   - Hobbies
   - Anything interesting about yourself that you want to share (Nice to Have)
 #### Shopping center
-- User can add items into cart and cart will be updated immediately (CRUD products in cart).
+- User can add items to the cart and the cart will be updated immediately (CRUD products in cart).
 - Allow pagination for product catalog (minimum 5000 records).
-- Apply infinite scroll (Nice to have on the mobile version of product catalog).
+- Apply infinite scroll (Nice to have on the mobile version of the product catalog).
-- Checkout page has to show single item price and total price.
+- The checkout page has to show the single item price and the total price.
-- System should handle error gracefully if items are not fetched properly.
+- System should handle errors gracefully if items are not fetched properly.
 - Able to keep cart data for each user’s session.
 - Must have features/pages:
   - Product Catalog
-  - Product’s Detail
+  - Product Detail
   - Login
   - Order/Checkout Page
   - Payment Page (Nice to Have)

 #### Demonstration
 - Micro-Frontend
-  - Setup source structures.
+  - Set up source structures.
   - Applications can run independently and also run inside the main Application.
-  - Setup buildable/reusable libraries.
+  - Set up buildable/reusable libraries.
   - No iframe allowed.
   - Include sub-repo/submodule (Nice to have)
 - Routing
   - Setup Routes across applications (Micro-Frontend Architecture).
-  - Routes of each application works independently and also able to run inside the main application.
+  - Routes of each application works independently and are also able to run inside the main application.
   - Include Nested Routes.
 - Input Component
-  - Create input component from scratch using Web Component.
+  - Create input components from scratch using Web Component.
-  - The component has to be run across multiple technologies (including React, Angular, PlainJS, Vue)
+  - The component has to be run across multiple technologies (including React, Angular, PlainJS, and Vue)

 ## Timeline
 - Week 1: Analyst requirement & design in Figma